Oil Pulling and Its Benefits: Everything You Need to Know!

 sesame oil for oil pulling

 The king of herbal oils, sesame oil is one of the ideal choices for oil pulling.
+It has a kapha scraping property, which helps remove plaque deposition and eliminates halitosis or bad breath.
+Sesame oil has tikshna properties or penetrating action that can potentially curb Twakdosha or skin disorders.
+Oil pulling with sesame oil is also indicated in cases of mouth ulcers.
 It helps eliminate bad breath and prevent tooth decay and bleeding gum.
 Swishing with sesame oil every day can also strengthen your jaw and gums.
+Traditionally, sesame oil is used to pull oil in Dinacharya.

 How to do oil pulling

 Oil pulling offers maximum benefits before brushing your teeth and on an empty stomach.
-Here are simple instructions to do it the right way.
+Here are simple instructions on how to do it the right way.

 • Put one tablespoon of oil in your mouth.

-• For beginners, 15 minutes can be difficult, so start with 5 minutes.
+• For beginners, 15 minutes can be difficult, so start with 5 minutes and gradually increase the time to 15 minutes.

 • Spit the oil; do not swallow.